 Break your sales resume up into sections, as described below, to guide the reader to your various qualifications and experiences.

-Try to maintain a length of two pages for your professional sales resume as to not overwhelm the reader when they are sifting through a large pile of resumes.
+Try to maintain a length of two pages for your professional sales resume so you don’t overwhelm the reader when sifting through a large pile of resumes.
 Keep your accomplishments and expertise as the focal point.